Yes, We Have Bears In Florida!

 -Because bears have been seen in nearly every part of Florida at some point, we categorized the rest of Florida as Rare areas.

 While bears can be found almost anywhere in Florida, they prefer a mixture of flatwoods, swamps, scrub oak ridges, bayheads and hammock habitats.
-The area they inhabit in search of food, water, and adequate cover is called a home range.
+The area they roam in search of food, water, and adequate cover is called a home range.

 While wild bears are found in almost half of the state, due to their natural wariness of people and preference for dense understory they can be hard to see.
 Another alternative way to see them would be to visit your local zoological institution.
 Here is a list of several Florida zoos regularly open to the public that are home to American black bears: